Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] DACPAC.
 - [ ] LDF file.
 - [ ] MDF file.

+### You have an Azure DevOps project named Project1 and an Azure subscription named Sub1.
+You need to prevent releases from being deployed unless the releases comply with the Azure Policy rules assigned to Sub1.
+What should you do in the release pipeline of Project1?

+- [x] Add a deployment gate.
+- [ ] Modify the Deployment queue settings.
+- [ ] Configure a deployment trigger.
+- [ ] Create a pipeline variable.

 ### You have a free tier of an Azure DevOps organization named Contoso.
 Contoso contains 10 private projects.
 Each project has multiple jobs with no dependencies.
 The build process requires access to resource files located in an onpremises file system.
 You frequently run the jobs on five self-hosted agents but experience long build times and frequently queued builds.
 You need to minimize the number of queued builds and the time it takes to run the builds.
 What should you do?